 Posted on December 15, 2022 at 06:50 PM

 Getting a ticket for DUI is not only dangerous and expensive, it will impact your auto insurance rates

 Extra patrols deployed nationally through New Year's Day

 What to Know

-- The Washington Traffic Safety Commission’s (WTSC) Target Zero program reports that 2020 was one of the deadliest years in Washington for DUI-related auto crashes, despite fewer drivers on the road.
+- The Washington Traffic Safety Commission’s (WTSC) Target Zero program reports that traffic fatalities reached a 20-year high in 2021.

-- Being arrested for a DUI will have an impact on your auto insurance rates.
+- A citation for DUI will have an impact on the driver’s auto insurance rates.

-Getting a DUI could cost $10,000 or more in fines and court costs, but it doesn’t stop there.
-Depending on your insurance company, you could end up paying at least double for auto insurance or be non-renewed by your insurance company altogether.
+Impaired driving is dangerous – and costly – any time of year, but the costs and risk of a DUI infraction could hit even harder during the holidays.
+A DUI citation could cost $10,000 or more in fines and court costs – and it doesn’t stop there.
+Depending on the insurance company, a driver cited for DUI could end up paying at least double for auto insurance or be non-renewed by the insurance company altogether.

-To an insurer, having a DUI on your record indicates a highly risky driving history, which means you will likely pay more for auto insurance.
+To an insurer, a DUI on a driving record indicates highly risky driving behavior, which typically results in higher auto insurance premiums.